-The Supplier should identify any hazard related to the interfaces and carry out a safety risk assessment using the hazard identification and safety risk assessment processes.
+LH and the Supplier should identify any hazard related to the interfaces and carry out a safety risk assessment using the hazard identification and safety risk assessment processes.

-Based on the safety risk identified, the Supplier should consider whether working with the other organization to identify hazards, assess the safety risk as well as determine the appropriate safety risk control, by either the Supplier or the external organization.
+Based on the safety risk identified, the Parties should consider whether working with the other organization to identify hazards, assess the safety risk as well as determine the appropriate safety risk control, by either LH, the Supplier or the external organization.